eapowertools/qs-admin-playbook/docs/asset_management/qvds/review_optimize_qvds.md

 **Priority 3**

-Navigate to the _Search Columns_ sheet in the application.
+Navigate to the **Search Columns** sheet in the application.

 ![Screenshot - Search Columns1.png](images/Screenshot - Search Columns1.png)

-In the "Column Occurrences" table on the left side of the sheet, a complete list of QVD columns is visible, with the number of occurrences that each column name has across all QVDs.
+In the **Column Occurrences** table on the left side of the sheet, a complete list of QVD columns is visible, with the number of occurrences that each column name has across all QVDs.
 Note that this table only contains the most recent QVD load of all QVDs.

 ![screenshot - Column Search 1.png](images/screenshot - Column Search 1.png)